 Dubai Desert Conservation

 As we were travelling with kids, we decided go for a slow paced desert safari trip rather that the dune bashing trip that is popular amongst families with teens.
 Putting my sustainability hat on, I booked the Dubai Desert Conservation Reserve trip.
 We booked via Desert Adventures.
 The trip starts in the early hours of the morning.
 You are collected from your hotel by 6am and then dropped back to the hotel after a small picnic lunch.
 Don’t expect to see an array of ferocious wildlife as you might expect from an African Safari.
 The reserve is still in its infancy.
 You will however, get to see animals, birds and plants local to desert environments.

 Whilst driving across the desert you start to realise that the reserve’s conservation efforts are starting to pay off.
 There is an abundance of local flora and fauna.
 We also came across rows of date palms, a man-made lake and solar panel farms.

-The one thing I absolutely loved about the desert is the peace and tranquility surrounding it.
+The one thing I absolutely loved about the desert is the peace and tranquillity surrounding it.
 As our vehicle slowly drove across the sand dunes, I felt like I was part of a movie set.
 The trip made me wonder if this is how Dubai looked like before the introduction of skyscrapers.